gisle/isoweek/README.rst

 1 is defined to be the first week with 4 or more days in January.

 It's called isoweek because this is the week definition of ISO 8601.
-This standard also define a notation for identifying weeks; YYYYWww (where the "W" is a literal).
+This standard also define a notation for identifying weeks; yyyyWww (where the "W" is a literal).
 An example is "2011W08" which denotes the 8th week of year 2011.  *Week* instances stringify to this form.